 ..which uses the first of the following: Albumartist, Artist or “No artist”.

-You can of course also move files across your filesystem to another
+You can also move (rename) files across your filesystem to another

 directory by mixing path elements and